AkopV/UserNotificationApp/README.md

 # Result Example

-The application will provide you with a JSON, XML, CSV, or YAML object that you can parse and apply to your application.
+The application will provide you with a JSON that you can parse and apply to your application.

 You can specify the format you want the results in using the format parameter.